Density of wave fronts: Polyhedra

 \paragraph{} The starting point of this investigation was a numerical simulation of the wave front on the unit cube.
 The second author has made movies of wave fronts on the cube since 2011 for multi-variable courses to illustrate how quickly simple open questions can appear in mathematics.
 A wave front on the torus can be seen on \cite{CFZ}.
 The problem of finding the smallest connection between two points of a cube or to find the path of a billiard shot in a rectangle reaching from a point to one of the corners by reflecting a given number of times on walls can all be solved by unwrapping the situation.
 This produces nice puzzles in the context of distance questions in multi-variable calculus courses, like finding the shortest connection between two points on a cube or the length of a shortest billiard path in a rectangle that is required to bounce a pre-required number of times on each wall.

-\paragraph{} We were fascinated to see in the cube case that the wave fronts become more and more complicated and that the wave fronts $W_t(P)$ even do lose connectivity.
-Passing through a corner can cut the wave front because the geodesic flow is no more continuous there.
-In the universal cover of the cube, once several lattice points have been crossed, the wave front already has had a chance of been hacked into pieces.
+\paragraph{} We were fascinated to see that in the cube case, the wave fronts became more and more complicated and that the wave fronts $W_t(P)$ even lost connectivity.
+Passing through a corner can cut the wave front because the geodesic flow was no longer continuous there.
+In the universal cover of the cube, once several lattice points were crossed, the wave front already had a chance of been hacked into pieces.
 Computer experiments indicated that the wave front becomes dense even if we start at a corner.
-There is no Wiederkehr phenomenon also there.
 The biggest surprise was maybe that the lack of smoothness of the exponential map could leads to situations on polyhedra, where wave fronts become disconnected and complicated already after a relatively short time.